sethtroisi/OEIS/A000092/README.md

 See [A210641](https://oeis.org/A210641) for all deltas.

+C++ code is 2-4x faster than pypy from use of `inplace_merge`.

+Use of openmp speeds up 30% of program by 3x (reducing runtime 20%).

 The python code is 30-50x faster with pypy (takes < 2seconds).

-C++ code is 2-4x faster than pypy from use of `inplace_merge`.

 ```
 $ g++ -O3 -march=native -Wall -Werror A000092.cpp && time ./a.out